In this Article

 Typically, around five to nine months of age, your baby will have lower front teeth.
 The teeth on the upper front appear at around eight to twelve months of age.
 Children tend to get all 20 of their baby teeth or deciduous teeth by the age of two-and-a-half years.
 Permanent teeth replace the baby teeth anywhere between the ages of 5 to 13.

 The stages of physical development in children follow a general pattern:

-- Babies can crawl, sit, and hold their head up by age two.
+- Babies can crawl, sit, and hold their head up by nine months.

-- Walking, running, jumping, climbing stairs with help, building blocks, and holding crayons are learnt between the ages of two and four.
+- They learn walking, running, jumping, climbing stairs with help, building blocks, and holding crayons between the age of two and four.

-- Around the ages of four to six, they can climb stairs without help, write, and even dress on their own.
+- Between age four and six, they can climb stairs without help, write, and even dress on their own.